 Intel to Shut Down Smart Glasses Group

-The Information reported this week (N.B. paywall) that Intel is intent on shutting down its wearables group and the voice-interactive Vuant smarts glasses will be a casualty.
+The Information reported this week (N.B. paywall) that Intel is intent on shutting down its wearables group and the voice-interactive Vaunt smarts glasses will be a casualty.
 The article reports:

 “The chip giant’s new devices group will shut down, according to people familiar with the situation.
 The division, formed in 2013, made fitness trackers and smart glasses.
 Despite an investment of several hundred million dollars by Intel, including through acquisitions of other companies, the group never made much of an impact in the wearables market.”